Process Serving in China

 It’s a good idea to hire a private investigator to locate the correct address for service.
 This is extremely important—if the address isn’t correct, your request can be rejected by the Central Authority, local authorities, or anyone else involved with the service.

-You’ll also need to fill out a US Marshall’s Service Form 94, (USM-94) also called a Hague Service Request.
-This is the form for an Article 5 request under the Hague Convention.
+You’ll also need to fill out all Hague paperwork.
+These are forms under the Article 5 request under the Hague Convention.
 Although it comes in English and French, if you’re serving a party in China, you will need to translate this Form as well.

 II.
 The Central Authority